ranazsaad/HoloCraft-AirDrawing/README.md

 ## Overview
 A fully web-based application that lets you draw in the air using just your hand and webcam.
-No installations required - works directly in your browser!

 ## Features